 “should be no more than 2% of body mass”

 For an average cat weighing 4kg, this equates to 8g.

 By comparison, a Tabcat Cat Tracker tag is only 6 grams, so a GPS Cat Tracking device at 30g is approximately five times the weight of the Tabcat Tag.

 The Tabcat Cat Tracker battery will last up to a year dependent on use.
-When its flat it can be easily replaced with a widely available CR2032 battery.
+When it is flat it can be easily replaced with a widely available CR2032 battery.

 GPS devices are very good at tracking larger item and animals.
-However, when it come to cats, the Tabcat Cat Tracker is the better solution as it is;
+However, when it comes to cats, the Tabcat Cat Tracker is the better solution as it is;

 - Smaller and lighter than a GPS Cat Tracker (6 grams v 30 grams)